feature-hub/feature-hub/README.md

 # Feature Hub

-The **Feature Hub** is an opinionated JavaScript implementation of the micro frontends approach, which enables scalable development and cross-page reuse of end-to-end built features.
+The **Feature Hub** is an opinionated JavaScript implementation of the micro frontends approach to creating scalable web applications with multiple teams and different technologies.

 ## Documentation